xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/j4-dmenu-desktop.md

 If you are a more knowledgeable Linux user, you could set up a separate destdir for `j4-dmenu-desktop`.
-You will have to add it to `$PATH` and potentially handle dynamic libraries.
+You will have to add it to `$PATH` and potentially handle shared libraries.
 This is cumbersome.

 Let's say that you were so amazed by `j4-dmenu-desktop` that you rushed to tell your friends and colleagues about it.
 They naturally want to try it out too.
 But the program could be big, it could take hours to build and its build system could be complicated and involved.
-All these problems are avoidable because your friends only need the executables (and dynamic libraries + possibly some supplementary data files like `/etc/` config).
+All these problems are avoidable because your friends only need the executables (and shared libraries + possibly some supplementary data files like `/etc/` config).
 You already have all of this, you just need to send it to them.
 They don't need the code.